 The results confirmed that many visitors (including those who had already placed items in their shopping cart) were confused about bed-buying fundamentals.

 Step 5. conduct user testing

 With in-person user testing, researchers observe visitors as they use a website and ask relevant questions throughout the process.
-Epiphany conducted some user tests, but they didn’t find them particularly helpful—the people they interviewed had plenty to share about what they thought of the products and the page layout, but not a lot of insight about their actual bed-buying behavior came out of the sessions.
+Epiphany used some standard usability testing tools, but they didn’t find them particularly helpful—the people they interviewed had plenty to share about what they thought of the products and the page layout, but not a lot of insight about their actual bed-buying behavior came out of the sessions.

 “We did some user test videos, but we quickly realized that they weren’t going to be very helpful.
 The user tests gave us opinions about the product and experience, but we wanted to learn about behavior.”

 After taking all the 5 steps above, the team identified the following barriers to conversion:

 Visitors would go as far as the checkout page (with a product in their cart), but they still lacked the information they needed to complete the purchase

 Visitors would endlessly jump back and forth between the ‘bed’ (category) page and individual product pages without converting